amfern/conveyor.js/README.md

-allow user to extract visual represintation of dependencies from engine git doesn't save softlinks??? allow users to register and unregister systems during runtime jasmine test are linear, it doesn't reset the window every test - fix it asap
+allow user to extract visual represintation of dependencies from engine git doesn't save softlinks??? allow users to register and unregister systems during runtime jasmine test are linear, it doesn't reset the window every test - fix it asap - unregistering systems will fix it do a helper for running code in engine cycle systems needs initialize function for engine to call upon start allow to change engine SKIP_TICK and other const variables

 ### Target
 build a fast passed game targeting gameplay, tactics, inviting the player to expolit it vast new laws of phisics to achieve an epic battles and moves.